 How Much Space Do Muscovy Ducks Need?

 You should provide 10 to 15 square feet of space per duck.
 Without it, your ducks might start to feel stress, stop laying eggs, and develop bad habits (like feather picking, bullying, or fighting).
-Having enough space also keeps their living area cleaner and easier to keep clean.
+Having enough space also keeps their living area overall cleaner.

 Can Muscovy Ducks Survive Winter?